 Class attendance, including synchronous virtual class sessions, is strongly encouraged and may be required by some faculty.
 Faculty may assign a grade to students' class participation.
 Assigned clinical and lab experiences are required.
-APNN students are expected to arrive 15 minutes early for exams.
-Late arrival to exams is distracting and is not permitted.
+Anticipated absences are to be approved by the faculty member.
+If unable to fulfill clinical responsibilities because of illness or an emergency situation, the student is expected to notify the responsible person in the clinical site as soon as possible so that alternative provision for care can be made.
+In addition, the faculty member is to be notified prior to the absence.

+Each student is responsible for meeting the educational obligations of course requirements, whether for classes or for clinical/lab experiences, and for making the necessary arrangements with faculty members for fulfilling these obligations.
 Students must take examinations at the scheduled time.
-If a family emergency occurs, students must notify the instructor within 24 hours of the scheduled exam.
+If a family emergency occurs, students must notify the instructor within 24 hours of scheduled exam.

-Anticipated absences are to be approved by the faculty member.
-If unable to fulfill clinical responsibilities because of illness or an emergency situation, the student is expected to notify the responsible person at the clinical site as soon as possible so that alternative provisions for care can be made.

-Each student is responsible for meeting the educational obligations of course requirements, whether for classes or for clinical/lab experiences and for making the necessary arrangements with faculty members for fulfilling these obligations.

 Nursing students are covered by the same NYS regulations as nurses and other health care workers regarding "fitness to work."
 The NYS regulation wording is that they must be "...free from a health impairment which is of potential risk to the patient or which might interfere with the performance of his/her duties..."
-After an injury or surgery, each student's situation is considered on the bases of both patient safety and the safety of the student.
+After an injury or surgery, each student situation is considered on a case by case basis, considering both patient safety and the safety of the student.
 Students should inform their course coordinator(s) and Program Director(s) of any such health issues.
-The Program Directors, University Health Service, and the clinical unit leadership may all be involved in determining a return to clinical.
+The Program Directors, UHS and the clinical unit leadership may all be involved in determining return to clinical.